 This classic short-form game is clearly dated a little by it’s very title, Freeze Frame – you may have seen or played similar variants with the name of Slide Show or PowerPoint!
 In addition to providing a great opportunity to flex your narrating muscles, this playful game blossoms when performed with fearless Justifications.

 While you can certainly utilize technical components to sell this game I’d actually encourage a very low tech approach as it invites the audience into the mechanics of the scene.
 Typically one player will serve as the host or narrator with others using their bodies to craft various tableaux.
 After a brief introduction, the host cycles through a series of these hastily embodied frozen frames, providing narration that justifies each image in a way that moves the story forward.
 In my preferred rendition, slides are changed by the narrator saying “Close eyes” at which point they and the audience close their eyes as the onstage players quickly adjust the image.
-After several seconds (though not too many) the narrator then says “Open eyes” and the tableau players must immediately freeze.
+After a second or two (though not too many) the narrator then says “Open eyes” and the tableau players must immediately freeze.
 It’s important that the teller shuts their own eyes during these transitions (and someone in the audience will nearly always “cheat” to make sure this is happening) otherwise the stakes of the challenge are unnecessarily lowered.
 If you adopt this method of changing slides – and I sincerely hope you do – it’s helpful to do a very quick dry run of the dynamic with the audience prior to the scene so that they can rehearse (and appreciate) the transitions.

 Player A volunteers to serve as the narrator and the suggestion of “Insomnia” inspires their action.
 The remaining team members strike to the side of the stage as the lights transition and the scene begins…